15 Best NFT Projects for 2023

 6. Flyfish Club

-Flyfish Club is a unique NFT project by David Rodolitz.
+Flyfish Club is a unique NFT project founded by David Rodolitz.
 The project is the first in the world that represents a private dining club to which owners purchase a membership through NFTs.

 The collection features digital artwork depicting fish and sushi.